 Fulton Street is a main traffic and transit thoroughfare in the Richmond District, bordering the northern edge of Golden Gate Park.
 Every day, thousands of people cross Fulton Street by foot and bicycle to access the park.

+The study will focus on improving pedestrian and bicycle connections across Fulton Street to Golden Gate Park.
 The SFMTA will develop recommendations and conceptual designs for safety and accessibility improvements for up to 1.5 miles of Fulton Street between Stanyan and LaPlaya, segments of which are located on the Vision Zero High Injury Network.
-The focus of the project is improving pedestrian and bicycle connections between the Richmond District and Golden Gate Park.

 Improvements considered will include changes to paint, signage, bike signals, and signal timing.
 New bike entrances and/or signals to improve bicycle connections to Golden Gate Park will be recommended at up to three locations, such as Fulton and 6th Avenue, based on SFMTA’s evaluation and input from stakeholders and the San Francisco Recreation and Parks Department.